- Rebecca Newman 1804-1826

 - illegitimate line

 Charles Newman was born in 1820 in Somersham which was, at the time, part of Huntingdonshire.
-It is now a district of Cambridgeshire.
+It is now a district of Cambridgeshire, England.

 Charles worked as a Blacksmith/Journeyman and after marrying Emma Levitt, the couple lived in Swaffham Bulbeck, Cambridgeshire with their family.

-The last appearance of Charles is in Newmarket on the 1901 Census where he is living with his youngest son, Elias Newman and his wife and children after Emma's death.
+In 1901, Charles appears in Newmarket living with his youngest son, Elias Newman and his wife and children after Emma's death.

 - Alfred Newman (1849-1933) married Harriet Cooper (1854-1925)